 A life you like doesn’t happen by accident.
 We build it with hundreds of small choices.
-Some time ago, Ben Hoyer began to make his small choices with intention.
-It’s resulted in coffee shops, a co-working space, social enterprises, and a CREDO that guides his life.
+Leadership doesn’t happen by accident either, it takes ethics, values, and personal conviction.
+Some time ago, Ben Hoyer began to live his life by a philosophy driven by meaning, impact and community.

 What’s your CREDO?

 Life is worth living.
 I refuse to merely exist.
 I pursue a life of meaning and purpose, fulfillment and joy.
 The world is not yet as it ought to be.
 Neither is my city.
 Neither am I. Yet, I reject apathy and despair.
 I engage the world, my city, and myself to make an impact for good.
 I am not alone.
 I press through narcissism, isolation, and self-sufficiency, striving to live in authentic community.

 Ben Hoyer is a storyteller.
 In this program, Ben tells the story of how he came to create his own personal CREDO and how it has changed his life and those around him.
 His journey led him to open four “name your price” coffee shops, Downtown CREDO, which were inspired by Ben’s values and commitment to inspire others towards the pursuit of meaning, impact, and community.

 After hearing Ben’s story, participants will then be challenged to consider their own values and beliefs to create their own CREDO.